-This recipe is perfect for moms who like to spend time in the kitchen, but find themselves too busy to dedicate the hours baking can require.
-It takes less than an hour to create, and tastes amazing!
+This recipe is perfect for moms who like to spend time in the kitchen but find themselves too busy to dedicate the hours baking can require.
+It takes less than an hour to create, and it tastes amazing!

 Plus, combining oatmeal and dessert is a great way to feel like you’re treating yourself while still meeting your nutritional needs!

 Easy, tasty breakfasts infused with energy-building ingredients are essential while pregnant.
-This is another gluten-free recipe that brings together a variety of incredible superfoods.
+This is another gluten-free oatmeal recipe you can enjoy during pregnancy.
+It brings together a variety of incredible superfoods.